TonyFlury/repeatedtestframework/README.rst

     class TestCases(unittest.TestCase):
         pass

-Although the exaample above is trivial, it does illustrate the key features of the framework as noted.
+Although the example above is trivial, it does illustrate the key features of the framework as noted.

- - The data to be used is provided as a list of dictionaries;  the ``input_data`` attribute on the RepeatdTestFramework decorator.
+ - The data to be used is provided as a list of dictionaries;  the ``input_data`` attribute on the GenerateTestMethods decorator.
- - A ``test_name`` attrribute is provided - which is a human readable string which is included verbatim into the test method name - as such it can only include alphabetic, numeric and underscaore (`_`) characters.
+ - A ``test_name`` attribute is provided - which is a human readable string which is included verbatim into the test method name - as such it can only include alphabetic, numeric and underscore (`_`) characters.
  - Regardless of the number of test data items the decorator only needs a a single test execution method (``test_method`` in the example) is required.
 The Framework replicates this method into the multiple test methods on the decorated class.
  - The framework does require the test function to be wrapped in method which accepts the attributes from the ``input_data`` iterator - in the example below this wrapping function is ``test_method_wrapper``.
-As shown in the example, the wrapper function it does not need to do anything at all other than wrap the test function, and accept the test data as a set of argumnents which can then be used by the wrapped test function.
+As shown in the example, the wrapper function it does not need to do anything at all other than wrap the test function, and accept the test data as a set of arguments which can then be used by the wrapped test function.
  - The ``unittest.TestCase`` class being decorated by the Framework can be entirely empty (as in the example), or it can include set Up and clear down methods as required by the test cases, or it could even include one or more `hand-written` test case methods (so long as the method names do not clash).